wagenadl/notedeln/docs/source/userguide.rst

 facility.
 Press [Ctrl][F] or click the |nav-find| icon to open the search dialog, type any word or phrase, and press [Enter] or click “OK.”
 A list with search results from the entire notebook will open;
-click on a result to navigate to the relevant entry.
+click on a result to navigate to the relevant entry, or shift-click to open it in a new window.

 .. |nav-find| image:: nav-find.png
               :height: 3ex